 These are symptoms found in many other diseases, making it hard to diagnose whether you are infected with the SARS virus without doing formal medical testing.

-Preparing for a SARS outbreak in Hong Kong
+Preparing for a SARS-like outbreak in Hong Kong

 First thing’s first, you need to know how SARS is transmitted from one person to another in order to best prepare for a potential SARS outbreak.
 SARS spread through face-to-face contact.
 This can involve: